 When the ambitious, young actress Jean Seberg came with her husband to one of the Gary's star-studded suppers, it marked the beginning of the end of two marriages.
 In 1963, Romain Gary and Lesley Blanch divorced.

-1961 Hollywood.
-Christmas eve dinner with Aldous Huxley and his
+1960 Hollywood.
+Christmas dinner with Aldous Huxley and his

 scientist brother, Julian © The Estate of Lesley Blanch